yousefelkilany/mlops-zoomcamp-25/cohorts/2025/03-orchestration/homework.md

 You can use the same tool you used when completing the module, or choose a different one for your homework.

 What's the name of the orchestrator you chose?
+`Mage`

 ## Question 2.
 Version

 What's the version of the orchestrator?
+`v0.9.73`

 ## Question 3.
 Creating a pipeline